-I also show the hotel in Funchal that has the best pool area and after dark we take part in one of the oldest Madeira traditions: Cantar os Reis, Singing of the Kings.
+I will also show you the Funchal hotel we stayed at.
+It has a fantastic pool area, and after dark we will take part in one of the oldest Madeira traditions: Cantar os Reis, Singing of the Kings.

-As you can tell from the picture, Funchal is not really small, it is the capital of Madeira and has half of the island’s 268.000 inhabitants.
+As you can tell from the picture, Funchal is not just a little town, it has 268.000 inhabitants and is the capital of the Portuguese island of Madeira.

 We spent an after-Christmas week in Madeira, half of the time exploring Funchal sights and Funchal surroundings and the rest in the northern and western parts of the island.

-We left our car at the hotel and spent a day walking around in the city.
-Below you have the map of Funchal and on the map I have marked our walking route.
+We left our car at the hotel and spent a day walking around the colonial flower city.
+Below we have the map of Funchal, Madeira and on the map I have marked where we walked.

-A good place where to start exploring Funchal sights is the Old Town and its fort in the east.
-From there we walked through the Old Town to the Farmers’ Market and along the harbour to our hotel pool spending a few hours there.
-Later in the afternoon we walked on to the historic centre of Funchal for more sightseeing.
+A good place to start exploring Funchal sights is the Old Town and its yellow fort located in the eastern part of the city.
+We started in the east and walked through Funchal Old Town to the Farmers’ Market and along the harbour promenade to our hotel pool where we spent the sunny hours of the afternoon.
+Then came the clouds and we returned to the historic core of Funchal where most sights are.

-So we began our Funchal walking tour in the Old Town and Forte de Sao Tiago.
+So we began in the Old Town and Forte de Sao Tiago:

 Forte de Sao Tiago

 Forte de Sao Tiago, Funchal fort